+Q48.
+Which technologies can be used at View Layer in Struts?

+Ans: In Struts, we can use any of the following technologies in view layer:

+JSP

+HTML

+XML/XSLT

+WML Files

+Velocity Templates

+Servlets

+Q49.
+What are the conditions for actionForm to work correctly?

+Ans: ActionForm must fulfill following conditions to work correctly:

+It must have a no argument constructor.

+It should have public getter and setter methods for all its properties.

+Q50.
+Which library is provided by Struts for form elements like check boxes, text boxes etc?

+Ans: Struts provide HTML Tags library which can be used for adding form elements like text fields, text boxes, radio buttons etc.

 Question 1: What is Struts?
 Why you have used struts in your application or project.

 Ans: This is the first interview questions anyone asks in Struts to get the interview rolling.
 Most commonly asked during the less senior level.
 Struts are nothing but open source framework mostly used for making web application whenever we use the term framework means it comprises JSP, servlet, custom tags message resources all in one bundle which makes developer task very easy.
 Its is based on MVC pattern which is model view Controller pattern.